creecros/Group_assign/README.md

 * using ``assignee:Username`` or ``assignee:Name`` will NOW find a task assigned to a group with that UserName or Name in the group or in Other Assignees.
 * User assigneed via a group or multiselect will now recieve notifications
 * Changing assigned group or any multiselect users will now trigger `EVENT_ASSIGNEE_CHANGE`
+* Duplicating Tasks will include assigned groups and other users.
+  * Duplicating to another project or moving to another project will check permissions of assignees, and remove those without permission.

 # Future enhancments
 Find bugs or missing functionality, please report it.